Back to National Guide

 In WA, waterproofing work falls under general builder registration administered by Building and Energy (DMIRS).
 Verify registrations on the Building and Energy register.

-• Written diagnosis of the moisture source before treatment
+• Provide a written diagnosis of the moisture source before proposing treatment

 How We Calculate